MohammadRezaGholamizadeh/DotnetReportsEngine.ReadmeGeneration/README.md

 | `name` | `String` | ** **Required.**                      |
 | `link` | `String` | ** **Not Required.**                       |

+This Method Generate Text Format For Author Info That You Want To Add It To ReadMe File.

 * AddAuthors(generator, authors)

 | Parameter | Type     | Description                |